Student Handbook

 We strive to keep this student handbook as accurate as possible.
 Please know that all policies are subject to change.

-For more information, parents and students should refer to the St. Tammany Parish Handbook.
+For the most up-to-date information, parents and students should refer to the St. Tammany Parish Handbook.

 - Attendance